system76/docs/_articles/graphics-switch-pop.md

 Applications will use the integrated GPU unless explicitly requested to use the discrete GPU.

+Please refer to Pop!_OS [system76-power repo](https://github.com/pop-os/system76-power#hybrid) for details
+about how to explicity request the discrete GPU.

 ### Switch graphics

 Pop!_OS by System76 includes the system76-power package that includes the